magister-ludi/eigenbroetler/BUILD.md

     cd build && cmake .. && make

-If the build is succesful, a library (libeigenbroetler.so) will be constructed in the buld directory, and the application (eigenbroetler) will be constructed int the directory above it.
+If the build is succesful, a library (libeigenbroetler.so) will be constructed in the build directory, and the application (eigenbroetler) will be constructed int the directory above it.

 There is currently no installer for eigenbrötler.
 Run the application from the directory in which is was built.